Skip to content

 Quick Start

 The fastest way to get KubeOrch running is with orchcli, the official developer CLI.
-It handles Docker Compose orchestration, repository cloning, and dependency installation automatically.
+It handles Docker Compose orchestration, repository cloning, dependency installation, and configuration automatically.

 • Docker and Docker Compose (v2) installed and running